The Water Stewardship page is now on screen. It contains graphs and visualizations that may be difficult to read. Click

 Our monetary support of the National Audubon Society will remove invasive Carolina willow trees from Corkscrew Swamp Sanctuary in the western Everglades, restoring approximately 500 acres and saving a potential 110 million gallons of water per year.

 Our donation to the National Park Foundation will help remove and control the invasive Australian pine in the saline glades region in the eastern portion of Everglades National Park, restoring over 500 acres and saving a potential 64 million gallons of water annually.

-Since 2016, our continued donations to the Arbor Day Foundation have made it possible to plant 731,000 trees across more than 1,000 acres in Florida’s Little Orange Creek Preserve, Withlacoochee State Forest, Econfina Creek, and the Sunnyhill Restoration and Emeralda Marsh Conservation areas.
-According to the Arbor Day Foundation, these trees are estimated to intercept more than 90 million gallons of stormwater runoff and will help absorb and store approximately 1,000,000 metric tons of net carbon dioxide over the next 50 years.
+Since 2016, our continued donations to the Arbor Day Foundation have made it possible to plant 1,000,000 trees across more than 1,400 acres in Florida’s Little Orange Creek Preserve, Withlacoochee State Forest, Econfina Creek, and the Sunnyhill Restoration and Emeralda Marsh Conservation areas.
+According to the Arbor Day Foundation, these trees are estimated to intercept more than 90 million gallons of stormwater runoff and will help absorb and store approximately 1,000,000 metric tons of carbon dioxide over the next 40 years.*

 *Estimates calculated using iTree, a state-of-the-art, peer-reviewed software suite from the USDA Forest Service that provides urban and rural forestry analysis and benefits assessment tools.